gardener/gardener/docs/development/repositories.md

 - [Terraformer](https://github.com/gardener/terraformer) - a can execute Terraform configuration and is designed to run as a pod inside a Kubernetes cluster.
 - [AWS Load Balancer Readvertiser](https://github.com/gardener/aws-lb-readvertiser) - a component which is used to keep AWS Shoot cluster API servers reachable.
 - [Ingress Default Backend](https://github.com/gardener/ingress-default-backend) - a component which serves a static HTML page that is shown for all incoming requests to nginx that are not controlled by an Ingress object.
-- [Auto Node Repair](https://github.com/gardener/auto-node-repair) - a component which removes broken AWS nodes from a cluster.